3 circles image = TM John Adair (1)

 - Consultation: Is this genuine?
 Are ideas and suggestions welcomed and encouraged?

 - Support: Does the managerial leadership visit people at their work when the team is apart?
-Does the managerial leader represent support to the appropriate team members in the manner that is most effective to that person?
+Does the managerial leader represent support to the appropriate team members in the most effective manner to that person?

 Once you answer the questions above, you will have a solid plan and focus on building and maintaining the team.